 Cakebread has held an annual photo contest since 1992; this was created after customers began sending in photos of themselves enjoying Cakebread wine in various locations – back then entries were printed, today they are submitted in digital format.
 Entries need to either include a photograph showing you wearing a Cakebread Cellars shirt or a bottle of Cakebread Cellars wine.
 Each picture needs to be accompanied by a 25-word description or less.
 Prior winning photographs hang on the wall next to their reserve room.

 In 2018 construction began on a major expansion of their hospitality center – first conceptualized some 17 years prior by the Cakebread family.
-The expansion includes the gorgeous hospitality center, additional fermentation space, barrels rooms and offices.
-Several other highlights are 9 unique and private rooms for hosting small groups for tastings (each named after one of their vineyards – several are built right into the cellar space), an outdoor courtyard in part used for a small garden and retail spaces.
+The expansion included the gorgeous hospitality center, additional fermentation space, barrels rooms and offices.
+Several other highlights are 9 unique and private rooms for hosting small groups for tastings (each named after one of their vineyards with several built right into the cellar space), an outdoor courtyard in part used for a small garden and retail spaces.
 The siding on the outside of the visitor center as well as the paneling inside one of their tasting rooms are made of recycled and re-milled redwood from staves of old large redwood wine tanks that Cakebread Cellars purchased from Beaulieu Vineyard

 And every year Cakebread Cellars offers an open house (reservations required) where guests can meet the family and enjoy current releases paired with small bites.
 Their open house in early 2023 was dedicated to Dolores and Jack and simultaneously celebrated their 50th anniversary.
 Proceeds from the event are donated to local charities including the Napa Valley Food Bank.

+Total production is around 200,000 case per year.
 For more information, to schedule an appointment or to to join one of their wine clubs (joining gives one access to numerous events throughout the year as part of The Good Life Series – hosted mostly at the winery and sometimes in other locations), visit: www.cakebread.com

 CAKEBREAD VINEYARDS